zepedaj/soleil/docs/source/content/automatic_cli.rst

    >>> parser.add_argument("new_arg", type=SolConfArg())
    ReduceAction(...)

-In this case, the source config will need to be specified from the CLI:
+When |SolConfArg| is initialized with no arguments, the source config will need to be specified from the CLI:

 .. doctest:: SolConfArg

    >>> parser.parse_args([f"{soleil_examples}/vanilla/main.solconf"])
    Namespace(new_arg={'a': 1, 'b': 2, 'c': 3})

-Alternatively, we can specify the source config when adding the new argument
+Alternatively, we can specify the source config in the |SolConfArg| initialization

 .. doctest:: SolConfArg
    :options: +NORMALIZE_WHITESPACE